mpcodebase2/CIS6005--Abalone-application/README.md

 ### Prerequisites
-Ensure you have the following installed:

-Python 3.x
+Python 3.12.4
-pip (Python package manager)
+pip 24.0

-Install Dependencies:
+Install Dependencies (in virtual env):

 pip install -r requirements.txt
 If you don't have a requirements.txt file, you can manually install the necessary packages: